National Seahorse Experts & Ambassadors

 Seahorses are a fascinating and unique group of bony fishes loved by divers and marine enthusiasts.
 Thailand is actually one of the world’s top exporters of seahorses, sending out about five million individuals per year, mostly to Taiwan and China.
 At New Heaven Reef Conservation Program, we monitor local seahorse populations to understand their dynamics and promote awareness and protection.

-USA Seahorse Experts
+United Kingdom Seahorse Experts

 Research Associate at the California Academy of Sciences where I study the systematics and taxonomy of syngnathids.
 Research on these cryptic fishes and formal descriptions of new species are critical for them to be included in conservation policies and faunal listings.